fredbi/gooseplus/examples/go-migrations/README.md

 Use programmatic migration scripts, rather than plain SQL.

-Use-case: populating data from a file, any complex logic difficult to achieve in plain SQL.
+Use-case: populating data from a file, applying any complex logic difficult to achieve in plain SQL.

 Avoids using procedural extensions such as PL/pgSQL (postgres).

-> Reminder: SQL migrations are plain SQL, not SQL scripts for frontends like `psql`.
-Those tools may
+> Reminder: SQL migrations are plain SQL _statements_, and not SQL scripts for frontends tools
-> have some advanced capabilities (variables, file loading...) not available from plain SQL.
+> like `psql`.
+Those tools may have some advanced capabilities (variables, file loading...)
+> which are not available from plain SQL.

+In the following example, we run a data-initialization script that loads a plain CSV file into a table.

 ## Usage

 ```sh